mahmoudZakaria90/bundler-plate/README.md

 # BundlerPlate.js
-### A boiler plate or basic config file for webpack/gulp.
+### A boilerplate or basic config file for webpack/gulp.

 `(Note): works for now only for webpack`.